muratk3n/thirdwave/en/tweets/2020/week6.md

 Yes there is such a thing as low-information voter.
 I have to add though, almost __all__ voters are low-information voters.
-Econ recently started talking abt a similar concept, i.e. individual actors lacking information, there are behavioural economists so forth.
-Austrians too have a few things to say on this issue (they have their moments when they are not busy shoving a goldbar up their ass).
+Econ recently started talking abt a similar concept, i.e. individual actors lacking information, so cannot make rational decisions, there are now behavioural economists so forth.
+Austrians too have a few things to say on this issue (so they have their moments when they are not busy shoving a goldbar up their ass).
 People don't know shit so cannot act rationally in econ.
 Why do some ppl assume otherwise in politics?
-If single decision is based on very rough perceptions, their own pocketbook, incumbency, leadership traits displayed, personally or previous office, in the aggregate representative democracy works better than the next thing.
+If single decision is based on very rough perceptions, their own pocketbook, few other traits, in the aggregate democracy works better than the next thing.
 That's it.

 *2020-2-4 15:41:2*